Grabouw: Modern developments

 By the end of the 20th century, a significant shift began in Grabouw's economic focus, with a move towards viticulture and tourism.
 A large and thriving wine industry has developed across the valley, and wines from the region have won several international awards.

 The Elgin valley is South Africa's coolest climate wine-growing region and a range of other geographic factors (for example, its proximity to the Atlantic Ocean, cool temperatures, plentiful winter rainfall, prevailing wind directions, and altitude) have created a set of conditions for wine growing which are markedly different to those in surrounding areas.
 Of the many varietals grown in the region, special attention has been paid to Sauvignon Blanc and Pinot Noir.

 Grabouw and its surrounding valley is historically significant for South Africa's wine history also because, of all the country's regions, it had one of the earliest movements towards Black ownership of vineyards and wineries.
 The Elgin winery Thandi was in fact the country's second post-Apartheid winery with significant black involvement (after New Beginnings in Paarl).

 Economy

 The town's economy is based on servicing the surrounding agricultural industry, with the Elgin Valley being intensively used for viticulture and the cultivation of apples, pears, plums and other deciduous fruit.

 This agricultural region produces 65% of South Africa's apple exports.
 One of the biggest factories in Grabouw is Appletiser which provides the popular Appletiser soft drinks.
 Altogether, this has earned it the reputation worldwide as the "valley of apples".

 The wine industry is an increasingly important component of the town's economy.
 The surrounding agricultural region has undergone a move from deciduous fruit farming to viticulture, and this has had an effect on Grabouw, as the region's population hub.

 Tourism is also of importance to the economy.
 The N2 highway through the valley is extremely busy during the holiday season.

 Education

-The town has a range number of schools:
+The town has a number of schools: